 This is a secure setup that matches or exceeds our minimum recommendations on all points.
 Please see the VPN Encryption Guide for more details.

 As already noted, PureVPN uses only bare metal servers.
 It does use “virtual locations,” but these are hosted on servers directly under the control of PureVPN and so do not present a security threat.
 We are also pleased to note that PureVPN now handles all DNS requests using in-house DNS servers for maximum privacy.

-Not so good is that the PureVPN website uses a variety of privacy-invading trackers, including Google analytics.
+Not so good is that the PureVPN website uses a variety of privacy-invading trackers on its web site, including Google analytics.
 These do not affect the privacy of your VPN browsing sessions, however.

 All PureVPN apps offer OpenVPN over TCP, which we assume uses port 443.
 This can be effective at defeating VPN blocks but is easy to defeat using more sophisticated censorship measures.
 PureVPN does not offer any additional VPN obfuscation technologies.

 The main thing holding back this very fully-featured VPN service was the extensive connection logs it kept.
 Now that it has stopped keeping logs that can compromise its users' privacy, PureVPN is easy to recommend.